DanielSnor/Zpravobot.news/README.md

 Even if the filter is written as universal, you still have to choose the proper settings and connector based on the type of source, so if you want to use it for the BlueSky applet, you have to compose it from settings for Bluesky, a connector for BlueSky and universal filter.
 The final code is then pasted to your applet into the filter.

 Folder ./CONNECTORS contain - surprise surprise - connectors.
-You can find there a special connector for X/Twitter and for YouTube, and of course, also an RSS connector, which is used for BlueSky, Nitter and RSS. ./SETTINGS contain "default" settings for all supported applet types, in ./EXAMPLES are stored example scripts, and ./DOCS contains documentation for setting possibilities.
+You can find a special connector for X/Twitter and YouTube and an RSS connector, which is used for BlueSky, Nitter and RSS. ./SETTINGS folder contains "default" settings for all supported applet types.
+Example scripts are stored in the ./EXAMPLES folder, and the ./DOCS folder contains documentation for setting possibilities.

 For more information about settings on the Mastodon user side, please look at https://hyperborea.org/journal/2017/12/mastodon-iftt/.